adtzlr/felupe-paper/paper/paper.md

 Efficient NumPy-based math is realized by element-wise operating trailing axes [@scikitfem].
 The finite element method, as used in FElupe, is based on [@bonetwood], [@bathe] and [@zienkiewicz].
 Interactive views are enabled by PyVista [@pyvista].
 The capabilities of FElupe may be enhanced with additional Python packages, e.g. `meshio` [@meshio], `matadi` [@matadi], `tensortrax` [@tensortrax], `hyperelastic` [@hyperelastic] or `feplot` [@feplot].

 The essential high-level parts of solving problems with FElupe include a field, a solid body, boundary conditions and a job.
 A field for a field container is created by a mesh, a numeric region and a quadrature scheme, see \autoref{fig:field}.
 In a solid body, this field container is combined with a constitutive material formulation.
 Along with constant and ramped boundary conditions a step is created.
-During job evaluation, the field values are updated in-place as shown in \autoref{fig:job}.
+During job evaluation, the field values are updated in-place after each completed substep as shown in \autoref{fig:job}.

 ![Schematic representation of classes needed to create a field container.\label{fig:field}](field.pdf)